-- 17. Existing LCEA will be retained for existing LCEA award holders and these awards shall remain pensionable and consolidated but subject to the review process set out in paragraph 18.
-Existing LCEA holders will continue to receive uplifts when undertaking APA.
-Award values will be subject to uplift in line with recommendations made by the DDRB that are implemented by the DHSC.
-Where an individual in receipt of an existing LCEA moves to another employer to which this schedule applies and continues to work within the speciality for which the award was made, the award will continue to be paid by the new employer, subject to the provisions on change of circumstances as set out in the amended 2012 ACCEA guidance on employer-based awards.
-If the award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer. - 18.
-Existing LCEA will be subject to a process of review, meeting the following key features. - i.
-For existing LCEA 1-8, the first review will take place five years after the date of the award of a consultant's last existing LCEA point (but no earlier than 1 April 2022). - ii.
-Existing LCEA will be reviewed by employer-based awards committees or their successor using the existing (i.e. pre- 1 April 2018) 10, 6, 2, 0 ratings and according to the pre-existing (i.e. pre- 1 April 2018) five scoring domains (service delivery, service development, leadership and management, research and innovation, and teaching and training).
+- iii.
+LCEAs awarded under the provisions of this schedule.
+75 - 10.
+Pre-2018 LCEA will be retained for Pre-2018 LCEA award holders and these awards shall remain pensionable and consolidated but subject to the review process set out in paragraph 12.
+Pre-2018 LCEA holders will continue to receive uplifts when undertaking APA.
+Award values will be subject to uplift in line with recommendations made by the DDRB that are implemented by the DHSC. - 11.
+Where an individual in receipt of a Pre-2018 LCEA moves to another employer to which this schedule applies and continues to work within the speciality for which the award was made, the award will continue to be paid by the new employer, subject to the provisions on change of circumstances as set out in the amended 2012 ACCEA guidance on employer-based awards.
+If the award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer.
+With effect from 1 April 2023, a consultant with a pre-2018 LCEA who retires, or partially retires, and returns to the same employer will retain their pre-2018 LCEA. - 12.
+Pre-2018 LCEA will be subject to a process of review, meeting the following key features. - I. For Pre-2018 LCEA 1-8, the first review will take place five years after the date of the award of a consultant's last Pre-2018 LCEA point. - II.
+Pre-2018 LCEA will be reviewed by employer-based awards committees or their successor using the Pre- 2018 LCEA 10, 6, 2, 0 ratings and according to the pre-existing five scoring domains (service delivery, service development, leadership and management, research and innovation, and teaching and training).
 The following scoring system will apply: